Free English Lessons

 Practise your answer several times, until you can do it fluently and comfortably.
 You could also talk about other vacations you had, not just the last one.
 Being comfortable speaking about topics like this can help you in conversation and in tests like the IELTS Speaking Exam!

-If you want feedback on your answer, put it in the comments.
+If you want feedback on your answer from Oxford Online English, put it in the comments.
 We’ll give you feedback and show you how you can improve.